 You can inquire with us regarding companies not listed or write to them directly and ask the following questions as an interested consumer:

-If you are assured that a company maintains a cruelty-free policy, please ask to have this assurance confirmed in writing and forward correspondence and/or responses to Dr Chaitanya Koduri at ChaitanyaK@petaindia.org.
+If you are assured that a company maintain a cruelty-free policy, please ask to have this assurance confirmed in writing and forward correspondence and/or responses to Dr Chaitanya Koduri at ChaitanyaK@petaindia.org.
 We will contact the company’s representatives and encourage them to sign PETA India’s statement of assurance.
 Your efforts will help PETA India’s campaign and demonstrate to corporations that animal testing is an urgent issue that affects consumer buying trends.